Obsidian-StudiosInc/jtsys/README.md

 settling credit card transations.
 Presently only supporting Sierra platform using Visa "K" 1080/1081 formats.

+## Usage
+Instructions on usage will come.
+This is still in early development, so usage could change drastically.
+Thus no tags or releases yet.
+The basics, build using gradle or javac.
+To use call auth or settle after auth.
+Then  parse the returned LinkedHashMap.

+Requires a valid Tsys merchant account for the Sierra (aka Vital) platform.

 ## PCI-DSS Certification
 This libary is not PCI-DSS certified.
 That is a long term goal if possible.